-Inclusive Adolescence Education Program Requirements
+Inclusive Adolescence Education Program Requirements for 2020–2021

 The inclusive adolescence education degree program results in certification in adolescence education (grades 7–12) in the chosen content area and students with disabilities generalist (grades 7–12).

 For students majoring in inclusive adolescence education, all credit-bearing courses in the requirements section below are used in the determination of the grade point average in the major.

 Note: Candidates must earn a grade of “C” or higher in each of the following courses required for certification in order to move to the next course.
 Courses in which the candidate has earned a grade lower than a “C” must be repeated.